Who we are

-The Local Medical Committee is a statutory body, recognised by successive NHS Acts as the professional organisation representing individual GPs and GP Practices as a whole to NHS England, CCGs and Public Health.
+The Local Medical Committee is recognised by successive NHS Acts as the professional organisation representing individual GPs and GP Practices as a whole to NHS England, CCGs and Public Health.
 The 1999 NHS Act extended the LMC role to include representation of all GPs whatever their contractual status.
 This includes GP non-principals and GP registrars.
 The LMC represents the views of GPs to any other appropriate organisation or agency.

 - The LMC is funded by contributions from GP Practices in a contract with the NHS to provide General Medical Services, Personal Medical Services or APM Services, and by practitioners registered with the LMC as non-contracted GPs, such as non-principals.
 In addition, GPs are asked to pay a levy, which is used to finance the LMC’s contribution to the national GP Defence Fund.

 - The LMC shares the desire of anyone who wishes to ensure a high quality service is delivered to patients within the resources available to GPs.
 Our core values are:

 - Avon LMC’s commitment to General Practice is at the forefront of all the organisation’s actions

 - This commitment is demonstrated in all the services that we provide to our Practices

 - Each individual is committed to serving the General Practice community

 - We ensure that we always act with integrity in the provision of our services

 - We ensure that we always act with integrity when we represent our members in any situation